Car Rental Oceania

-You may like to pick up your rental car from Sydney Airport or instead stay a few days in the Sydney CBD and pick your car up from in Sydney itself.
+You may like to pick up your rental car in Australia from Sydney Airport or instead stay a few days in the Sydney CBD and pick your car up in Sydney itself.

-To hire a rental car in Australia you must hold a current drivers license.
-If your license is not in English, you also need to carry an International Drivers Permit.
+If your license is not in English, you also need to carry an International Drivers Permit,

 Hire Cars in New Zealand

 From Auckland you can explore the North Island; including destinations such as Rotorua, Tongariro National Park and the Hawkes Bay wine region.

-If you are travelling between the North Island and the South Island, most rental car companies allow you to leave your car in Wellington or Picton, travel the Cook Strait by ferry and then pick up a rental car at Wellington or Picton Ferry Terminals.
+If you are traveling between the North Island and the South Island, most rental car companies allow you to leave your car in Wellington or Picton, travel the Cook Strait by ferry and then pick up a rental car at Wellington or Picton Ferry Terminals.

 You normally need to be over 21 to hire a car in New Zealand and as with Australia, you must have a current full driver’s license.

-Both countries have strict blood alcohol limits, if you think you may be over the limit, do not risk it and walk, take public transport or a taxi back to your hotel.
+Both countries have strict blood alcohol limits, if you think you may be over the limit, do not risk it.
+Walk, take public transport or a taxi back to your hotel.